Searching for binary black hole mergers with deep learning in Advanced LIGO's third observing run: Method

 In principle, a probability of astrophysical origin of 0.5 should indicate a trigger at a ranking statistic value where the trigger densities of background and foreground triggers are equal.
 This feature is how we tune the values of $\rho_{\rm th}$ and $\mathcal{F}_{\rm th}$, using empirical trigger densities of the background and foreground.
 Here, the background empirical distribution combines all background points from time-shifted triggers for a given observing run, as outlined in Section~\ref{sec:fars}.
 We estimate the foreground empirical distribution from the triggers produced in the first three weeks of injection run testing in each half of the O3 observing run, and the specific weeks are outlined in Section~\ref{sec:search-sens}.
-Figure~\ref{fig:pastro_trig_densities} presents these trigger density distributions from O3a as a function of the false alarm rate.
-We tune the $\rho_{\rm th}$ and $\mathcal{F}_{\rm th}$ in the $p_{\rm astro}$ model such that for a test dataset of injection run results, the FAR value where the trigger densities intersect approximately lines up with a $p_{\rm astro}$ of 0.5, as can be seen in Figure~\ref{fig:pastro_vals}.
+Figure~\ref{fig:pastro_trig_densities} presents the foreground and background cumulative trigger counts as a function of FAR, scaled by the Poisson counts $\braket{\Lambda_0}_N$ and $\braket{\Lambda_1}_N$ respectively, for the O3a observing run.
+The Poisson counts are inferred via the FGMC mixture formalism \cite{Farr:2013yna}.
+We tune the $\rho_{\rm th}$ and $\mathcal{F}_{\rm th}$ in the $p_{\rm astro}$ model such that for a test dataset of injection run results, the FAR value where the rescaled cumulative trigger counts intersect approximately lines up with a $p_{\rm astro}$ of 0.5, as can be seen in Figure~\ref{fig:pastro_vals}.
 Figure~\ref{fig:pastro_vals} represents the case in O3a, where the injections used are from weeks 18 and 20 using the GWTC-3 binary black hole injection set~\cite{gwtc3_inj_set}.
 Significant deviations from the S-curve in Fig.~\ref{fig:pastro_vals} mainly occur when injections have low likelihood in the deep learning model training data set or the astrophysical BBH population used to tune the $p_{\rm astro}$ model.
 These cases - typically injections with high component masses or masses consistent with an NSBH source - result in a less well-constrained relationship between FAR and SNR, yielding uncertain $p_{\rm astro}$ values.
 For tuning the O3b $p_{\rm astro}$, we test the model on injections from weeks 48 and 50.
 The tuned values for $\{\rho_{\rm th}, \mathcal{F}_{\rm th}\}$ are \{8.5, $10^{-4}$\} for O3a, and \{7.25, $10^{-4}$\} for O3b.